 15. Our rights to cancel and applicable refund

-15.1 We reserve the right, in our sole and absolute discretion, to cancel any Order of Goods that has not commenced, including Special Order Goods and Night Preorder, for any reason whatsoever at short notice (including, without limitation, the unavailability of stock, or for reasons of an Event Outside Our Control).
+15.1 We reserve the right, in our sole and absolute discretion, to cancel any Order of Goods that has not commenced, including Special Order Goods, for any reason whatsoever at short notice (including, without limitation, the unavailability of stock, or for reasons of an Event Outside Our Control).
 In these unusual circumstances, all monies paid to us will be repaid to you in full.

 15.2 We will not be liable to pay any compensation or incidental costs or expenses that you may incur as a result of such cancellation or for any other loss or damage howsoever caused arising out of such cancellation.

 15.3 We may cancel an Order for Goods, whether Special Order Goods or not, and whether commenced or not, at any time with immediate effect by giving you written notice if you break the Contract in any way.
 In such circumstances, you will forfeit 100% of the fees paid by you.